centminmod/wordpress-plugin-mirror-poc/readme.md

 +-------------------------------+----------+--------+---------+----------------+-------------+
 ```

-For WordPress plugin update notifications, you could write a script that reads your WordPress installations plugin list using WP CLI tool and use WP CLI plugin status https://developer.wordpress.org/cli/commands/plugin/status/ to check for updates or script to check via mirrored JSON metadata query and have it trigger a WP CLI plugin update command https://developer.wordpress.org/cli/commands/plugin/update/.
+For WordPress plugin update notifications, you could write a script that reads your WordPress installations plugin list using WP-CLI tool and use WP-CLI plugin status https://developer.wordpress.org/cli/commands/plugin/status/ to check for updates or script to check via mirrored JSON metadata query and have it trigger a WP-CLI plugin update command https://developer.wordpress.org/cli/commands/plugin/update/.
 For added notifications, the script could setup mobile/tablet push notifications via servcies like pushover.net to alert you of new updates, sucessfull/failed updates etc.

 #### Demo WordPress Installed Plugin Checksum Verification

-Haven't gotten around to modifying WP CLI tool's plugin `verify-checksums` option https://developer.wordpress.org/cli/commands/plugin/verify-checksums/ to use my local mirror endpoint.
+Haven't gotten around to modifying WP-CLI tool's plugin `verify-checksums` option https://developer.wordpress.org/cli/commands/plugin/verify-checksums/ to use my local mirror endpoint.
 So for now created a standalone script that can take a few command arguments to pass the `-p` path of your WordPress install and `-u` the remote url to the plugin's checksum JSON file `https://downloads.mycloudflareproxy_domain.com/plugin-checksums/classic-editor/1.6.5.json` which is meant to replicate the Wordpress.org version at `https://downloads.wordpress.org/plugin-checksums/classic-editor/1.6.5.json`

 ```bash
 ./wp-plugin-checksums.sh -p /home/nginx/domains/wp.domain.com/public -u https://downloads.mycloudflareproxy_domain.com/plugin-checksums/classic-editor/1.6.5.json